Jeddaa/ruby-oop/README.md

 ### Usage

-To run the project, execute the folllowing in a terminal.
+To run the project, execute the following in a terminal.

 ```sh
 cd my-project